 Up until 2nd grade, the teachers would give them mid-morning snacks, They weren’t the healthiest snacks, but I figured it was better for my daughter to eat something to help her concentrate.
 But this year she is in 3rd grade and there are no more snacks.

 At least I can take comfort in knowing that the peanut butter will keep her full until lunchtime!
 Kids also need protein for their growing bodies to function properly.
-Everything from hormones, to tissue growth, is dependant on getting enough protein.
+Everything from hormones, to tissue growth, is dependent on getting enough protein.

 You can read more about how Peanut Butter is good for you HERE

 Is Natural Peanut Butter Really Better For You?

 That is a resounding yes!
 Have you ever read the ingredients in Peanut Butter?
 Let me show you the difference between natural peanut butter and JIF (which I grew up on and used to swear by!).